 - Involves time-consuming data entry

 - Low risk

 - Easily measured / objective

-If the test case relies on subjective feedback (e.g. UI / UX), is exploratory, or requires many steps, it’s likely not a good candidate for automation.
-Equally, if you only need to run the test once, it is not worth writing a test automation for.
-Since setting up automation takes time, you want it to be worth your effort!
+If the test case relies on subjective feedback (e.g., UI / UX), is exploratory, or requires many steps, it’s likely not a good candidate for automation.
+Equally, if you only need to run the test once, it is not worth writing test automation.
+Since setting up automation takes time, you want it to be worthwhile!